au-ts/libmicrokitco/README.md

 ### `co_err_t microkit_cothread_semaphore_signal(microkit_cothread_sem_t *sem)`
 Unblock 1 cothread at the head of this semaphore's waiting queue and switch to it.

-Internally, the state of the calling cothread is updated to ready, it is then dequeued from the semaphore's waiting list and enqueued into the scheduling queue, ready to run when `yield()` is called.
+Internally, the state of the calling cothread is updated to ready and the calling cothread is enqueued back into the scheduling queue.
+Then the state of the blocked cothread is updated to running and control is switched to it.

 ##### Arguments
 - `sem` to signal.